mangupli/communes/README.md

-I want to build an app for people who value collaboration and horizontal transparent structures, the rough idea is:
+We're building an app for people who value collaboration and horizontal transparent structures, the rough idea is:

 Title: CommuneConnect - Unleash Collaboration, Build Together